I believe strongly that garden writing should both inspire and inform.

 There’s also an unfortunate flood of English gardening books on store shelves.
 These works are little more than a cruel tease to all but a slim minority of American gardeners.
 If we all lived in Zone 7, didn’t have Japanese beetles to contend with, and anything below 20°F (-7°C) or above 70°F (22°C) on the thermometer was really just sort of academic, our gardens would look like theirs, too!
 The English have a wonderful gardening culture and tradition, but their gardens are largely irreproducible in the Northeast.
 As such, English gardening books might inspire, but they don’t inform the audience I’m trying to reach.

-There are lots of other problems with existing shade gardening books, but I’m not going to list them all here.
-I wrote a book to address them.
-It has a title, but I can’t share it with you just yet because proposals to publishers are out for consideration, so the next step is up in the air.
-If I don’t get a publisher for it, I’ll self-publish it, so it will be available one way or another.
-Then I can move on to my next writing project: a regional cottage gardening book (based on another lecture) that’s already in the outline stage.
+There are lots of other problems with existing shade gardening books, but I’m not going to list them all here—I wrote a book to address them.
+I hope soon to move on to my next writing project: a regional cottage gardening book (based on another lecture) that’s already in the outline stage.

-I want to engage in a dialogue with everyday gardeners in order to constantly improve the accuracy, usefulness and inspirational power of my writing, so I’ll be posting excerpts from both books at this website throughout 2009 and beyond.
+I want to engage in a dialogue with everyday gardeners in order to constantly improve the accuracy, usefulness and inspirational power of my writing, so I’ll be posting excerpts from both books at this website on a regular basis.
 As always, let me know what you think!

 I believe regional gardening books are on the verge of becoming the “next big thing” precisely because a large number of gardeners are fed up with the plethora of marginally useful to useless garden books that populate store shelves now.
 But if you want to make that happen faster, speak up.